Bolder Damn interview with John Anderson

 Bob as I said is no longer with us, but I think about him often.
 I have been in touch with Glenn on occasion and Ron hasn’t been seen or heard from in years.

 Are you still musically active these days?

-These days the only musical activity I participate in is cranking up my awesome system and blowing out the neighbourhood!
+These days the only musical activity I participate in is cranking up my awesome system and blowing out the neighborhood!
 Actually I live in a place where I can crank it up and not bother anyone.
-My listening these days is dedicated to Big Head Todd, Collective Soul, Zappa of course, Beck, My good friend Frederico Wolman of (Dragonaughta) and El Festival de los Viajes, and many other greats.
+My listening these days is dedicated to Big Head Todd, Collective Soul, Zappa of course, Beck, my good friend Frederico Wolman of (Dragonauta) and El Festival de los Viajes, and many other greats.
 I strum my six string from time to time but I have put my mic away except when I occasionally storm the stage if a friends group is playing.
 I still hang with musicians that play regularly.

 Thank you very much for taking your time.
 Would you like to share anything else?
 Perhaps a message to It’s Psychedelic Baby readers and to Bolder Damn fans across the globe?